 Asahi Town Wine is a spectacular winery, simply in the fact that the winery is reminiscent of a European castle.
 This is why the Asahi Town Wine is also known as Asahi Town Wine Castle.

-Red, white and rosé wines made from locally grown grapes, sparkling wine made from 100% Yamagata grapes, Asahimachi brandy, fruit wines such as cherry and peach, as well as grape juice, which contains no additives whatsoever.
+Red, white and rosé wines made from locally grown grapes, sparkling wine made from 100% Yamagata grapes, Asahimachi brandy, fruit wines such as cherry and peach, as well as grape juice, which contains no additives whatsoever are all produced here.
 When you visit, you are able to watch the wines being created and then afterwards, visit the on site shop to sample many of the wines for free!

 Asahi-machi Wine Castle